heaps12345/madkudu/markdown/product_marketer.md

 ### Where we may need your help soon

-MadKudu isn't in scale mode at the moment - but if you hustle and prove yourself you may be the person who helps drive our future growth in areas like content marketing, PR, SEM, SEO, etc.
+We're not focused on TOFU (ie. "top of funnel") right now but this is an area we'll get to soon.
+If you hustle and prove yourself you may be the person who helps drive our future growth in areas like content marketing, PR, SEM, SEO, etc.

 &nbsp;